caarlos0-graveyard/shellstyle/README.md

 - Avoid option flags and parsing, try optional environment variables instead.
 - In large systems or for any CLI commands, add a description to functions.
 - When expecting or exporting environment, consider namespacing variables when subshells may be involved.

+## Examples

+TODO

+## Foot notes

+This document is heavely based on [progrium/bashstyle](https://github.com/progrium/bashstyle), so you might recognize some of its language.